Sakebul-islam/Martaxo/README.md

 - <b>API-Based Brand Information:</b> Fetch and display brand information on the homepage dynamically using external APIs, creating a real-time brand list.

-- <b>Dark and Light Theme Switching:</b> Provide a theme toggle feature that allows users to switch between dark and light themes to customize their viewing experience.
+- <b>Dark & Light Theme Switching:</b> Provide a theme toggle feature that allows users to switch between dark and light themes to customize their viewing experience.

 - <b>Private Routes:</b> Create private routes that require user authentication to access, ensuring that certain pages and features are only available to logged-in users.